Arm Lifts in Beverly Hills

 of loose upper arm skin.
 Celebrities with beautifully toned arms may also

-have influenced this spike in the popularity of upper arm surgery.
-As
+have influenced this spike in the popularity of upper arm

-skin in the upper arm area.
+with excessive skin in the upper arm area.

 Exercise may strengthen and improve muscle tone, but it cannot address